dark-side/sports-hub/products/sport_news_portal/web_application_features/log_in_and_sign_up/user_stories/log_in_to_the_portal/README.md

 ## Mockups

 1. Users see the <b>Sign Up</b> button
-2. Users see the log in form
+2. Users see the log-in form
 3. Users see validation errors
 4. Users see home page after successful logging in
 5. Users see a profile menu